 You’ve decided to donate your time toward a specific cause or organization—that’s amazing!
-Volunteering can help fulfill us in ways that our careers might not be able to do, and there are so many places that need the assistance.
+Volunteering can help fulfill us in ways that our careers might not be able to, and there are so many places that need the assistance.
 But before you head out the door, it’s imperative to know what you can expect.

 Volunteer with animals